RU09342/lab-5-sensing-the-world-around-you-sensor-squad/Visualizing Data/README.md

     }
 }
 ```
-After the the ADC returns a value for tempF, tempF is displayed on the LCD display.
+After the ADC returns a value for tempC, an average value of tempC is displayed on the LCD display.
+The reason the value is averaged is to filter out noisy signals.
+This allows the displayed value to stabilize instead of constantly fluctuating.
-![Alt Text] (Add link to video of this working)

 ## UART (MSP430FR5994)
 ### Requirements